Aliases for ABAT Gene

 GeneCards Summary for ABAT Gene

 ABAT (4-Aminobutyrate Aminotransferase) is a Protein Coding gene.
-Diseases associated with ABAT include gaba-transaminase deficiency and gaba aminotransferase deficiency.
-Among its related pathways are Metabolism and Transmission across Chemical Synapses.
-GO annotations related to this gene include protein homodimerization activity and 4-aminobutyrate transaminase activity.
+Diseases associated with ABAT include Gaba-Transaminase Deficiency and Gaba Aminotransferase Deficiency.
+Among its related pathways are Beta-alanine metabolism (TR) and Neurotransmitter Release Cycle.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and iron-sulfur cluster binding.
+An important paralog of this gene is ETNPPL.